unnKoel/how-solid-works/README.md

 - Reactivity

-  - createSignal
+  - ✅ createSignal
-  - createEffect
+  - ✅ createEffect
-  - createMemo
+  - ✅ createMemo
-  - untrack
+  - ✅ untrack
+  - ✅ root
+  - ✅ onCleanup
+  - batch

 - Rendering
-  - createComponent
+  - ✅ createComponent
-  - dynamicPropery(convert the access of prop from invoking to the way of property access).
+  - ✅ dynamicPropery(convert the access of prop from invoking to the way of property access).
-  - insert (link child nodes to parent node)
+  - ✅ insert (link child nodes to parent node)
-  - assign (static attributes)
+  - ✅ assign (static attributes)

 ## Q&A